Skip to main content

 1. The Thames Barrier is one of the largest movable flood barriers in the world.
 The Environment Agency runs and maintains the Thames Barrier as well as London’s other flood defences.

 2. A permanent Control Zone, encompassing the Thames Barrier, is established between Margaretness and Blackwall Point.
-All vessels navigating within the Control Zone are subject to the requirements of current General Directions.
+All vessels navigating within the Control Zone are subject to the requirements of the General Directions (GD17).

-1. Spans B to G are open to navigation subject to the restrictions in current General Directions.
+• a) Spans B to G are open to navigation subject to the restrictions in the General Directions.

 Green Arrows will be exhibited from the ends of piers either side of the span(s) open to navigation.
 The arrows point inwards towards the span open to navigation from a particular direction.